-Applicants will normally have either undertaken conservatoire training, have professional acting experience or have a degree in the broad field of performance and drama studies.
+Applicants will normally have either undertaken conservatoire training, have professional acting experience, or have a degree in the broad field of performance and drama studies.
 Students from other disciplines may be considered if you have sufficient experience of theatre.
-An offer will normally only be made after audition/interview, and you may also be required to take part in a short practical workshop and/or submit a short piece of written work.
-Applicants for whom English is not their first language are required to gain an overall score of 7.0 in an IELTS test.
-We do accept equivalent English language qualifications.
+An offer will normally only be made after audition and interview, and you may also be required to take part in a short practical workshop and/or submit a short piece of written work.

 Months of entry

 Designed primarily for students with previous experience and/or training, the MA Acting - Classical masters programme at Central is a creatively, physically and intellectually demanding, advanced level, conservatoire acting programme specialising in Classical plays.

 Perform in two fully-realised public productions and an industry showcase

 Hone the individual technical craft of the actor, and release your collaborative and imaginative creativity within a small ensemble company (typically 14-16 students)